adrian-guzman-301/adrian-guzman-301/README.md

 - 🔭 I’m currently working on **a resturaunt POS system**

-- 👨‍💻 All of my projects are available at [https://adrian-guzman.netlify.app/](https://adrian-guzman.netlify.app/)
+- 👨‍💻 All of my projects are available [here](https://adrian-guzman.netlify.app/)

-- Meditation and public transit enthusiast
+- Meditation enthusiast

 - 📫 How to reach me **adrian1217guzman@gmail.com**